farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 - Poor with enforcing their personal boundaries.
 - Potentially naive due to their trusting nature.

 For brevity, I will henceforth refer to an inclination towards these traits as PI (short for positive inclination or positively inclined).
 People with a PI tend to have better conflict resolution, report higher life satisfaction, and tend to foster healthier interpersonal relationships.
+In essence, they're more likely to follow the social rules of good behaviour because they expect others to do the same.

 ## Negatively Inclined Individual